About West Space

 West Space Offsite

-Our digital platform, publishing artist-led content and writing in support of our exhibition program.
+Our digital platform, publishing artist-led content and writing in support of our artistic program.

 West Space Studio

-A fully subsidised Studio, directly above our gallery and office in Collingwood Yards.
+Our fully subsidised studio, above our gallery and office.

 Values